 Figure 1: Variation in BRI Participation by Country

-What are the attributes of countries that join the BRI and those that eschew it entirely?
-Non-BRI participant countries are most likely to be in Europe, North America, or Latin America and the Caribbean (LAC).
+What are the attributes of countries that join the BRI through cooperation agreements versus MoUs — and those that eschew it entirely?
+Non-BRI participant countries are most likely to be in Europe, North America, or Latin America and the Caribbean.
 They have the highest percentage of collective defense agreements with the United States and are the most democratic, most politically stable, and most economically developed.
-Of the countries that have signed up with China to participate in the BRI, more than half are in Asia-Pacific and sub-Saharan Africa.
-Compared to non-BRI participant countries, these states have the fewest collective defense agreements with the United States and are the least democratic, least politically stable, and least economically developed.
-Figure 2 and Table 1 below summarize key characteristics of BRI and non-BRI participant countries.
+Of the countries that have signed a cooperation agreement with China to participate in the BRI, fully half are in sub-Saharan Africa.
+These states have the fewest collective defense agreements with the United States and are the least democratic, least politically stable, and least economically developed.
+Countries that have inked MoUs to join the BRI are the largest group.
+Most of these MoU countries are in Asia.
+They have fewer collective defense agreements with the United States than non-BRI participant countries, but more than cooperation agreement countries.
+MoU countries are less democratic, politically stable, and economically developed than non-BRI participant countries, but more so than cooperation agreement countries.
+Figure 2 and Table 1 below summarize key characteristics of MoU, cooperation agreement, and non-BRI participant countries.

-Table 1: Attributes of MoU, Cooperation Agreement, and Non-BRI Participant Countries
+Table 1: Attributes of BRI and Non-BRI Participant Countries

 |Upper Middle Income||30%||28%|